Lichade/Xcode-Todolist/README.md

 # Xcode-Todolist
-Xcode SwiftUI Core Data app
+Xcode iOS SwiftUI Core Data app

 # Task
 Build a iOS app using SwiftUI and Core Data with the following functionalities: